 As wine travel writers, we’ve been to our fair share of wine museums.
 And I hate to say it, but they’re usually dreadfully boring.
 All of them seem to have an ancient wooden press, rusting equipment and little placards filled with technical terms.
 Once you’ve seen how the Romans made wine once, you get it.

 La Cité du Vin is something entirely different though.
-As it prepared to open in June, the big media sites touted La Cité du Vin as France’s “wine theme park”.
-I don’t know that I’d go that far to call it a theme park; to us, theme park implies rides and general over-the-top-ness.
-But it is an impressive, interactive experience designed to engage all wine lovers.
+As it prepared to open in June 2016, the big media sites touted La Cité du Vin as France’s “wine theme park”.
+We don’t know that we’d go as far as to call it a theme park, though.
+To us, theme park implies rides and general over-the-top-ness.
+But it is an impressive, interactive experience designed to engage all wine lovers both through the permanent exhibition and a calendar full of wine courses and wine themed events.
+It’s also clear why National Geographic named La Cité du Vin as one of the best museums in the world.

-As La Cité du Vin, it doesn’t matter if you’ve completed your WSET certification or just enjoy sipping a glass on a terrace.
+As La Cité du Vin says, it doesn’t matter if you’ve completed your WSET certification or just enjoy sipping a glass on a terrace.
 No matter what your level of wine knowledge, you’re immediately lured in with a stunning video of the world’s most beautiful wine regions.
 Of course, the rolling hills of Saint-Emilion’s vineyards with its charming chateaux is included.
-My new home.
+Our new home.

 And then, our old home: the terraced vineyards of the Prosecco Hills of Conegliano.